VA Reno: Ocular Disease

 - Cataract Surgical Observation.

-- Low vision: One day per week (more at resident’s request).
+- Low vision: 1-2 patients per week (more at resident’s request).

-- Independent study time: 4 hours per week.
+- Didactic/case presentations/independent study: 4 hours per week.

 - Ancillary clinic rotations: Minimum of 12hrs during the residency year.